In Loving Memory

 Star

 This very sweet and gentle paint mare came to us at the end of June with an acute case of founder.
-She showed a lot of pain and X-rays determined the bone of her foot is very close to her sole.
+She showed a lot of pain and X-rays determined the bone of her foot was very close to her sole.
 We tried for many weeks to get her more comfortable but were unable to achieve this.
 She spend the majority of the time lying down as she simply could not stand without a lot of pain.
 Giving her the maximum amount of pain meds did not help, and would have caused much larger issues long term to internal organs.
 On Aug 10th she showed us she was ready, and we laid her to rest peacefully.
 Run free now sweet Star - you touched many hearts in your short time at MVHR.

 blizzo2.jpg